omega-gg/BML/README.md

 # Backend Markup Language (BML)

 BML is a client based markup standard designed to provide a set of routines and properties in order to accomplish a series of tasks through a dedicated software runtime.
-It's based on [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.
+It's inspibred by [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.
 It's client based and entirely depends on the software it runs from.
 It can be extended via a scripting language to extract complex resources.
 You could apprehend it as the opposite of a traditional markup language like XML or HTML that provides the